 “The crux of experiencing a fulfilled life is determining one’s value system and living congruent within those values.
 Living outside of those parameters often results in problems such as depression, anger, and low self-esteem.
 My goal in counseling is to help individuals tap into their own strengths in re-directing their energy into a more productive and higher quality of life.”

 Courtney is a Licensed Professional Counselor who received her Master’s in counseling from Colorado Christian University under the training of author Larry Crabb.
-With over nine years of experience in private practice, Courtney works from a comprehensive relational approach that integrates both theology and psychology.
+With over 12 years of experience in private practice, Courtney works from a comprehensive relational approach that integrates both theology and psychology.
 It is her belief that we are relational beings and when our core relationships are off (God, others, or ourselves), we miss out on living as we are designed to live.
 One of her greatest joys is to establish a relationship with a client in order to gently meet them in their pain and that through deep reflection, repentance and healing, her clients will have a deeper sense of the grace and truth found in the Gospel of Christ.

 Courtney’s areas of focus are working with sexual trauma, women’s issues, teenagers, depression and anxiety related issues, and providing spiritual direction.
 She loves helping individuals strengthen their marriages and helping families that are broken.